squinkylabs/SqHarmony/docs/harmonyII.md

 ## Why diatonic aware modules are interesting

 Much common music uses some form of diatonic harmony.
 For some typical examples, consider the chord progressions for some common songs.
-For example, Dylan's ["All Along The Watchtower"](https://www.youtube.com/watch?v=bT7Hj-ea0VE).
+Bob Dylan's ["All Along The Watchtower"](https://www.youtube.com/watch?v=bT7Hj-ea0VE).
 The chords are A minor, G major, F major.
 Those are the diatonic triads on 8, 7, 6 in A Minor.
 Or [every teen-age car-crash song](https://www.youtube.com/watch?v=bh4se9YMV3A) is G major, E minor, C major and D major.
 Those are the diatonic triads on 8, 6, 4, 5 in G major.

-Many chord generators tend to generate all the chord at different patches, like C Major, D Major, etc...
-Many chord generators are unable to generate the "correct" chords at different pitches.
+Many chord generators tend to generate all the chord at different pitches, like C Major, D Major, etc...
+Many chord generators are unable to generate the diatonic chords at different pitches.
 For an in-depth look at this, see [analysis of chord transposition](./more-on-harmony.md/#analysis-of-quantizers).

 Harmony II also has a bunch of non-diatonic scales in it.
 So it isn't limited to diatonic harmony at all.